moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Subgroups {#model-subgroup}

-A subgroup is a sequence of one or more objects from the same group ({{model-group}}) in ascending order by Object ID.
+A subgroup is a sequence of one or more objects from the same group ({{model-group}}).
 Objects in a subgroup have a dependency and priority relationship consistent with sharing a QUIC stream.
-In some cases, a Group will be most effectively delivered using more than one QUIC stream.
+In some cases, a subgroup will be most effectively delivered using more than one QUIC stream.

 When a Track's forwarding preference (see {{object-fields}}) is "Track" or